 How Do I Apply?

 Download and review the Quick Start Guide for the basics.
 Then register as a user at FoundationGive.com with your CUSD200 email address — just click on “Register” in the upper right. (if you are already registered, you don’t need to register again, just log in.)
-Once you are a registered user, log in and enter the information about your proposed grant on the “Grants” page at FoundationGive.
+Once you are a registered user, log in and start to enter the information about your proposed grant on the “Grants” page at FoundationGive.
 Don’t worry, you can save your work and return to it at any time.
 Just be sure to periodically click on “Save Grant Application” as you work.
 When you are finished, click on “Save and Submit for Approval”.

 The deadline for submitting Spring 2020 Student Excellence Grants on Foundation Give is midnight, February 18, 2020.
-After you submit an application your principal and a District administrator will review it to ensure consistency with District policy and to confirm that the project falls outside of the normal operating budget.
+After you submit your application, your principal and a District administrator will review it to ensure consistency with District policy and to confirm that the project falls outside of the normal operating budget.
 Then, the Foundation’s grant committee will review it according to the Foundation’s criteria.
 The final decision is made by the Foundation Board.

 Who can submit a Student Excellence Grant request?

 Any District 200 school educator who works directly with students (teacher, LLC Director, counselor, social worker, principal, etc.) is eligible to apply for a Student Excellence Grant.

 What kinds of projects can be funded by Student Excellence Grants?

 - Supports innovation through creative teaching strategies and/or creative materials or equipment

 - Supports differentiation, personalization, and individualization of instruction

 - Supports CUSD200 FIT goals and/or Social-Emotional Learning